 The National Curriculum advises schools to make provision for personal, social, health and economic education (PSHE), drawing on good practice.
 At William Patten, PSHE is considered across the curriculum and is a fundamental part of the children’s school experience.
-In maths, children are taught the importance of a growth mindset which supports their self-belief, resilience and perseverance and supports success across the wider curriculum and in social contexts.
-In humanities, the children learn the significance of their local area and key figures from within it.
-They also have access to positive role models from the community and this supports their learning in many areas, including religious education and learning about local heritage.
-Children also have access to positive role models from a range of fields, including STEM ambassadors in science, and learn about a range of career possibilities, as part of careers week in upper KS2.
 In addition, the emphasis on PSHE across the work of the school, Personal, Social, Health and Economic Education, is taught explicitly as part of the whole-school approach.
 We believe that successful PSHE supports children’s learning capacity and this aspect of the school’s work is held in high regard as we believe that it promotes wellbeing and underpins children’s development as people.

 To support our aims, the school is a member of the DfE funded PSHE Association.
 We follow the Jigsaw Programme scheme of work, which holds the PSHE Association Quality Mark.
 Jigsaw PSHE offers a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.
-Our approach also supports the “Personal Development” and “Behaviour and Attitude” aspects required under the Ofsted Inspection Framework, as well as significantly contributing to the school’s Safeguarding and Equality Duties, the Government’s British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children.
+Our approach also supports the ‘Personal Development’ and ‘Behaviour and Attitudes’ aspects required under the Ofsted Inspection Framework, as well as significantly contributing to the school’s Safeguarding and Equality Duties, the Government’s British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children.